Top 10 Website Tips for Small Businesses

 - Create a ‘website brief’ which includes all the specifications you require

-- Talk to a marketing consultant or get marketing advice before signing an agreement to commence building a website (don’t just talk with a website developer) – especially if it’s the first time you’re building a website
+- Talk to a marketing consultant or get marketing advice before signing an agreement to commence building a website (don’t just talk with a website developer – many are not ‘marketing’ experts, they are website development experts – two different things) – especially if it’s the first time you’re building a website

 - Ensure you obtain several quotes from website developers who are experienced and have client sample websites they can show you

-If you already have a website, below are my top 10 tips to ensure your website is performing as well as possible for you – especially if you are a small business.
+If you already have a website, below are our top 10 tips to ensure your website is performing as well as possible for you – especially if you are a small business.